marcol/generator-uncomplicated/README.md

 Finally, run `yo uncomplicated` and follow the instructions.

-You can also use `yo uncomplicated --mocha` to add Mocha support or `yo uncomplicated --webpack` to setup the project with webpack.
+You can also use `yo uncomplicated --jest` to add Jest support or `yo uncomplicated --webpack` to setup the project with webpack.

 ## Generator